 The college experience often entails emotional as well as intellectual challenges.
 Developing meaningful relationships, changes in one's family, stress, anxiety, and depression are just a few of the issues facing students.
 The professional staff in the Counseling Center is available to facilitate students' growth during these times of uncertainty, questioning, and struggle.
 Individual and group therapy, couple counseling, and psycho-emotional groups are available.
-For an appointment, complete the online form at jbu.edu/campus life/counseling/form.
+For an appointment, complete the online form here.
 Counseling sessions are confidential, and appointments are scheduled with discretion and respect for the needs and desires of students.